 Y = Income level

-The equation (ii) also show the proportionate and direct relationship between precautionary demand for money and income level.
+Equation (ii) also shows the proportionate and direct relationship between precautionary demand for money and income level.

 Speculative Motive

-Keynes’s belief is that people can hold wealth only in two forms of assets – either all in money or all in bonds.
-One of the important function of money is the store of wealth; and people’s choice to hold money as a store of wealth is the speculative motive of money demand.
+Keynes believes that people can hold wealth only in two forms of assets – either all in money or all in bonds.
+One of the important functions of money is the store of wealth, and people’s choice to hold money as a store of wealth is the speculative motive of money demand.

-In Keynes’s analysis, definition of money includes currency and bank deposits on checking accounts.
-Currency earns no interest while bank deposits on checking accounts earns typically little interest.
-That’s why, Keynes assumes money earns no interest, and its opportunity cost is the nominal interest rate that would have been earned by investing on bonds.
-Hence, speculative motive of money demand is the function of nominal interest rate or market interest rate.
+In Keynes’s analysis, the definition of money includes currency and bank deposits on checking accounts.
+Currency earns no interest while bank deposits on checking accounts earn typically little interest.
+That’s why, Keynes assumes money earns no interest, and its opportunity cost is the nominal interest rate that would have been earned by investing in bonds.
+Hence, the speculative motive of money demand is the function of the nominal interest rate or market interest rate.

-When the nominal interest rate on bond raises, opportunity cost of holding money also raises.
+When the nominal interest rate on a bond rises, the opportunity cost of holding money also rises.
 This makes the holding of money costly in comparison to bonds.
 Consequently, the quantity of money demanded falls.
-Similarly, when interest rate on bond falls, opportunity cost of holding money and, thus, quantity of money demanded raises.
+Similarly, when the interest rate on a bond falls, the opportunity cost of holding money and, thus, the quantity of money demanded rises.

-This implies that there is inverse relationship between interest rate and quantity of money demanded.
+This implies that there is an inverse relationship between interest rate and the quantity of money demanded.
 This inverse relationship between interest rate and money demand can be shown mathematically as follows:

 $$L_S = f(\frac{1}{i}) \qquad … (iii) $$